patternfly/patternfly/UPGRADE-GUIDE.md

 - The space above the footer changed from `--pf-global--spacer--xl` to `--pf-global--spacer--lg`.
 - The `.pf-c-form__helper-text-icon` styles have moved from the login component stylesheet to the form component stylesheet.
 - Actions in the footer are now left aligned by default.
 - `--pf-c-modal-box--PaddingTop` is now achieved with `--pf-c-modal-box__[modal element]--PaddingTop`.
-However it's important to note that this variable changes depending on the markup present in the modal, so this variable serves multiple purpopses.
+However it's important to note that this variable changes depending on the markup present in the modal, so this variable serves multiple purposes.
 And it will need to be modified for each child of the modal component that touches the top edge of the modal.
 - `--pf-c-modal-box--PaddingRight` is now achieved with `--pf-c-modal-box__[modal element]--PaddingRight`.
 However it will need to be modified for each child of the modal component that touches the right edge of the modal.
 - `--pf-c-modal-box--PaddingBottom` is now achieved with `--pf-c-modal-box__[modal element]--last-child--PaddingBottom`.
 However it will need to be modified for each child of the modal component that touches the bottom edge of the modal.
 - `--pf-c-modal-box--PaddingLeft` is now achieved with `--pf-c-modal-box__[modal element]--PaddingLeft`.
 However it will need to be modified for each child of the modal component that touches the left edge of the modal.